J. E. Franklin: Playwright

+Black Girl (The Teleplay)

-It was through her participation in the Harlem Writers Guild she had success with her play, Black Girl (play).
+It was because of her participation in the Harlem Writers Guild that Franklin had success with her play, Black Girl.
 She wrote the play following the publication of The Negro Family: The Case For National Action, commonly known as the Moynihan Report, in 1965, which linked Black poverty to Black matriarchy.
-As she said later: "The family is not, in my view, of the Moynihanesque matriarchy, but more like the Ashanti matrilineal family wherein males are not inferior in status, but rather society consents to a relationship of heritage around its females."
-As she later told the story, in the winter of 1968 "I was a member of the [Harlem Writers] Guild and I was at a Guild meeting when a representative from the (public television station) WGBH, (Boston), came to the Guild looking for black writers to write something for the series that they were in the process of putting together [On Being Black].
+She said later: "The family is not, in my view, of the Moynihanesque matriarchy, but more like the Ashanti matrilineal family wherein males are not inferior in status, but rather society consents to a relationship of heritage around its females."
+As she later told the story, in the winter of 1968: "I was a member of the [Harlem Writers] Guild and I was at a Guild meeting when a representative from the (public television station) WGBH, (Boston), came to the Guild looking for black writers to write something for the series that they were in the process of putting together [On Being Black].
 It was right after Dr. King's assassination that door kind of cracked open.
 White America was wondering, "What's wrong with the Blacks?
 What did we do to them?
 Haven't we been good to them?"
 So this white man came to the Guild and said that they were looking for people to write something for the series and quite a few of us turned in treatments.
 Mine was the only one that was selected.
 My treatment turned out to be Black Girl.
 Based upon maybe three pages of dialogue and a little narration of what I said I was going to do.
 They bought it and they hired me to write it for WGBH.
 It was a video production.
 So that very first production and presentation of Black Girl was a video production that was broadcast on NET (National Educational Television)" in 1969.
-George Houston Bass was the associate producer and script editor of this series (On Being Black) of original plays produced on WGBH-TV in 1968 and 1969 that aired nationally over the Public Broadcasting System.
-He helped to edit Black Girl for television.
-Franklin succeeded in getting her youngest sister, Yvette Franklin, to play the main role of Billie Jean, rather than a light-skinned actress.
-Nevertheless, Franklin disagreed with the producers' and the director's style and interpretation of her script, and was displeased with the actors' interpretations of the characters of Netta and Earl in particular.